amccorkl/Anne-s-Portfolio/README.md

 # Anne's Portfolio

-# Description
+## Description

-This is the beginning portfolio which includes responsive HTML and CSS components.
+This is the beginning level of coding portfolio which includes responsive HTML and CSS components.
 As the learning continues, this portfolio will showcase the building blocks of my learning.

 Project 1 has a link to the deployed Horiseon Refactoring page while Project 2 and 3 have the label of "Coming Soon."